dfns/edwards-schnorr/README.md

 Below you can find examples of doing Schnorr signing that produces EdDSA-compatible signatures.
 Complete project per each example can be found in the repo.

+> [!WARNING]
+> Examples below use third-party libraries.
+Dfns didn't develop nor audit them.
+Examples exclusively
-> Examples below use third-party libraries which should be used at your own risk.
+> serve demonstration purpose to show how signing could be implemented.
+Use them at your own risk.

 ### Golang
 This example uses `kyber` library which implements Schnorr generic over choice of curve.
 We simply use Schnorr signing with `ed25519` suite, which results into EdDSA-compatible signatures.

+Complete project can be found in [`./go`](./go)

 ```go
 package main